cloudControl/documentation/Platform Documentation.md

 #### Quick Installation Windows

 For Windows we offer an installer.
-Please download [the latest version] of the installer from S3.
+Please download [the latest version] of the installer from Cloud Storage.
 The file is named cctrl-x.x-setup.exe.

 #### Quick Installation Linux/Mac